 Consolidating and centralising information is a common objective of CRM systems.
 However, this involves extra processes that take time, such as pulling data from all current systems, reformatting data, importing data into the new CRM, and data cleansing processes, such as deduplication and address verification.
 The costs of these processes can be significant and are often underestimated.
 However, neglecting these processes can result in even greater costs in the long run.

 Initial Data Load

 Where is your initial data coming from?
-Could be a previous CRM system, or could be a number of data sources including Outlook contacts lists, ERP system, separate mailing lists, to name a few.
+This could be a previous CRM system, or from a number of data sources including Outlook contacts lists, ERP system, separate mailing lists, spreadsheets etc.

 This is about setting out your Data Standards in terms of, data entry standards, security (who can see what), how it is maintained.

 Setting out your standards and implementing monitoring and controls, helps to maintain the quality and health of the data.
-Simple things like ensuring data entry is managed wherever possible via defined pick lists all aid Data Quality.
+Simple things, like ensuring data entry is managed wherever possible via defined pick lists can aid data quality.
 When we start talking about this in projects, a common request is to make lots of fields mandatory.
-A reasonable request on the face of it, but what happens if at the point in time of adding the records the user simply does not know what to enter.
-What do they do…?
-Lie?
-Well, they might have to if they are to progress what they are doing.
-Use mandatory fields sparingly, but have checks in place to highlight those key fields in your CRM that still require entry, this is normally simple to achieve using a lookup/query with the system and making this available to the Data Custodian or the users themselves.
+A reasonable request, but what happens if at the point in time of adding the records the user simply does not know what to enter?
+Usually users will simply make something up in order to progress what they are doing.
+Use mandatory fields sparingly, but have checks in place to highlight those key fields in your CRM that still require entry, this is normally simple to achieve using a lookup/query with the system and making this available to the users.

 Data governance is also crucial to maintaining the quality and health of the data, which involves setting data standards in terms of data entry standards, security, and maintenance.